Longmen Grottoes: Others

-Huangfugong, or Shikusi, a three-wall, three-niche cave, is situated south of the west hill, was carved out in 527.
+Huangfugong, or Shiku-si, a three-wall, three-niche cave, is situated south of the west hill, was carved out in 527.
 It was completed at one stretch as a single unit and is very well preserved.
 There are seven Buddhas carved on the lintel which give the appearance of a wood finish.
 Seven very large images are seen in the main hall with the Buddha image flanked by two Bodhisattvas and two disciples.
 Also seen are images of Buddhist groups in the niches of the cave.
 A very large design of a lotus flower is carved in the roof, flanked by eight musical apsaras (water spirits or nymphs).
 It was created by Huangfu Du, uncle of Empress Hu.